cdepage/zerodep/packages/guards.errors/README.md

 **Node**

-- v14.8.x - Fermium LTS
 - v16.x - Gallium LTS
+- v14.x - Fermium LTS

-It is likely the package will work on other browsers and node versions, however development and testing effort is only spent on the above.
+It is likely the package will work on other technologies and version, however development and testing effort is only spent on the above.

 ## Semver